nurhidayat86/crds-book/logistic-regression-modelling.md

 Standardization, scaling, or transformation can also be done at the predictor level before their inclusion in the model.
 This will ensure every predictor has the same range.
 A notable method for this purpose is the Weight of Evidence (WoE) transformation, which is extensively used in credit risk modeling.
 WoE transformation does not only standardize the predictors.
 It also handles outliers, convert categorical variables into numbers, and effectively solve issues on moderate target imbalance which is commonly found in PD model development.

-## Hyperparameter tuning and regularization in logistic regression
+## Regularization in logistic regression
-As with many predictive models including logistic regression, achieving the optimal model performance often involves fine-tuning various settings or parameters.
-These settings, known as hyperparameters.
-Hyperparameters are not directly learned from the training data, but are set prior to the learning process and affect the training process and model behavior.
-One part of hyperparameter tuning is determining the regularization type and strength.

-Regularization is one specific technique used in the context of predictive models to prevent overfitting and enhance model generalizability.
+Regularization is a technique used in the context of predictive models to prevent overfitting and enhance model generalizability.
 In the case of logistic regression, there are three types regularizations: L1, L2, and elastic net.

 ### L1 Regularization (Lasso)
 L1 regularization adds a penalty equivalent to the absolute value of the magnitude of coefficients to the objective function.
 This can lead to some coefficients being zeroed out, making it useful for feature selection in models with many features.
 The regularization term for L1 is given by: